 That last point is crucial – governments at all levels should not have access to account holders’ biometrics without a warrant.
 Local, state, and federal law enforcement already have access to an incredible amount of personal information these days – asking Americans to trust the government with essentially every means of personally identifying them is unrealistic.

-Having the banks provide a packet of biometric data without a name or bank account attached allows the government to ensure that it isn’t being defrauded, while at the same time denying it the ability to gain access to an individuals’ data with any more ease than it already can.
+Having the secure identity providers provide a packet of biometric data without a name or bank account number attached allows the government to ensure that it isn’t being defrauded, while at the same time denying it the ability to gain access to an individuals’ data with any more ease than it already can.

-Whenever two biometrics packets are flagged as being duplicates, each individual can be required to come back to their bank at a set time in order to have their identity and biometrics verified and updated at the same time as the “other” person.
+Whenever two biometric packets are flagged as being possible duplicates, each individual can be required to come back to their bank (or other secure identity provider) at a set time in order to have their identity and biometrics verified and updated at the same time as the “other” person.

-In the very unlikely event that two people do have biometrics so similar that they trigger a warning, requiring both individuals to show up in person at the same time will allow the banks (and the government) to verify that each person is who they say they are, without worrying about fraud.
+In the extremely unlikely event that two people do have biometrics so similar that they trigger a warning, requiring both individuals to show up in person at the same time will allow the two secure identity providers (and the government) to verify that both individuals are who they say they are, without worrying about fraud.
 On the other hand, a person attempting to register two accounts will be easily detected unless they have the ability to appear in two different places at the same time.

 What’s needed to make this happen

 There are a number of things that need to be in alignment for this setup to work:

 - The technology has to exist to reliably and reasonably inexpensively identify someone based on a set of biometrics.